alexandertrefz/essence/packages/website/diagnostics.md

 survive only in a resolved Type, which keeps no internal names, so a `@param` there cannot be told from a typo.

+## Modules

+One file is one Module, and a Module names the ones it depends on by their specifiers — the paths in the `from` clauses of `import { … }` and `export { … }`.
+These are reported while the graph of those files is being loaded, before any of them is enriched.

+### `invalid-module-specifier`

+A specifier is not a path this Compiler will read.
+It has to be relative, beginning with `./` or `../`, and to include the `.es` extension: nothing is appended to it, no directory is searched, and no package is looked up, so what it names is exactly what is read. `Geometry.es`, `/src/Geometry.es` and `./Geometry` are each reported here.

+The same code covers a specifier that names a standard library source.
+The standard library is one shared declaration space rather than a graph of Modules — everything it declares is already in scope in every Program, so there is nothing to import and no way to import it.

+### `module-not-found`

+The specifier resolved to a path nothing could be read at.
+The Diagnostic names the resolved path, since a specifier several directories deep rarely reads as the file it lands on.
+The entry file being unreadable is reported under this code as well, without a source location — there is no Program to point into.

+### `self-import`

+A specifier resolves to the file it is written in.
+Everything a Module declares is in scope inside it already, exported or not, so such an entry can only be a path that was meant to point elsewhere.

 ## The Compiler as a program

 These are not about a Program at all — they are about the run.
 They carry no